Why Choose Niagara Falls Memorial Medical Center?

 Community Service Reports

-Niagara Falls Memorial Medical Center's 2014 Community Health Needs Assessment and 2014-2017 Community Service Plan include an assessment of public health priorities and Memorial's strategies for addressing several priorities identified in conjunction with the New York State Department of Health's Prevention Agenda.
+Niagara Falls Memorial Medical Center's 2016 Community Health Needs Assessment/ 2016-2018 Community Service Plan includes area health status indicators, an assessment of public health priorities and Memorial's strategies for addressing community health needs including priorities identified in conjunction with the New York State Department of Health's Prevention Agenda.

 The medical center's priorities were chosen as part of a collaborative process involving the Niagara County Health Department and the other hospitals in the county.